SashaMihalache/SashaMihalache/README.md

 ## Hey there 👋

-I'm a guy that's into programming and I love solving problems for business needs.
+I'm a guy that's into programming and I like solving problems for business needs.
-Currently at around 8 yrs of experience in various technologies but mainly JS-driven.
+Currently at around 8 yrs of experience in various technologies, but mainly Javascript-driven.
+Transparency and commitment are some of my main values combined with thousands of hours of honing my skills.

 - 💻  &nbsp; Working on multiple frontend and backend projects using React/React-Native/Vue.js and Node.js/Ruby on Rails
 - 📱  &nbsp; Recently gotten into iOS development